tcoats/docker-arohanui/README.md

 example 1:

-in this example stop docker from starting docker.
+This example stops docker the docker from starting up.

-create /tmp/startup/stop_consul.sh with:
+create /tmp/startup/kill_docker.sh with:
 ``` bash
 echo 'meh lets not run'
 exit 35